artmcl-ai/Project4-Vessel/README.md

   Contains Jupyter notebooks used to generate metrics, tables, figures, etc. seen in the report

 ---
+##  Docker for nnUNet Baseline

+The Docker Image for the nnUNet Baseline can be accessed from https://hub.docker.com/r/mzou2000/nnunet-10seed-predict

+##  Docker for nnUNet+VesselFM

+The Docker Image for the nnUNet Baseline can be accessed from https://hub.docker.com/r/mzou2000/nnunet-5seed-predict

 ##  Docker for GNN Approach